E-junkie Shopping Cart and Digital Delivery

 My heart pounding, I realize this all could end very poorly.
 And soon.

 That blaze of glory stuff is an awesome idea until you start thinking about the minutia of funeral arrangements, or wreckage in general.
 Yes.
-The poor man swerved to avoid smashing me.
-Killing both of us.
+The poor man swerved to avoid a smash style killing of both of us.
 It could have been a horrid pileup too.
 We truly had eluded death by narrow margins.
 14 guardian angels later file grievances.
-3 others walk off the job immediately.
+3 others walk off the job immediately in complete frustration.

 Jeep guy was quite good at swerving, actually, and keeps up the swerving through interstate congestion to reach me.
 Maybe for seconds.
 Maybe for kilometers.
 Things are getting weird.
 A few truckers start honking, to support me, I assume.
 (They probably notice my professional driving acumen.
 What 7 year old can draft and weave with such precision?
 I’m a prodigy.
 Surely they recognize that.
 It’s a rush to have their approval.
-They’re pros after all.)
+They’re pros after all and they know motoring prowess when they see it.)

 How is this going to end?